 The Adult Mental Health Face-to-Face Crisis indicator measures the rate per 1,000 adults in poverty in each region who received a crisis service in the quarter.

-The number of adults with face-to-face mental health crisis services during the 2nd Quarter of FY04 for the state was 3.3 per 1, 000 of the adult population below 200% of the poverty level (Figure 10).
-The rate fell from the previous quarter and falls within the two-year range of 3.1 to 4.7 per 1, 000 of the adult population below 200% of the poverty level.
-The TU region's rate of face-to-face crisis services continues to be high at a rate of 6.8 for the most recent quarter and has been at least one standard deviation above the state average for the last seven quarters.
-The remaining regions fell within one standard deviation of the state average for the adult population below 200% of the poverty level.
+The number of adults with face-to-face mental health crisis services during the 3rd Quarter of FY04 for the state was 3.5 per 1,000 of the adult population below 200% of the poverty level (Figure 10).
+The rate rose slightly from the previous quarter and falls within the two-year range of 3.1 to 4.7 per 1,000 of the adult population below 200% of the poverty level.
+The TU region's rate of face-to-face crisis services continues to be high at a rate of 8.5 for the most recent quarter and has been at least one standard deviation above the state average for all eight quarters.
+The CN region fell one standard deviation below the state average for the adult population below 200% of the poverty level with a rate of 1.8.